helauren42/Chess_online/README.md

 # Chess_online

-The client-side program is built in C++ with the Qt framework, the server is build in Python with fastApi
+The client-side program is built in C++ with the Qt framework, the server is build in Python with fastApi, using sqlite to store user accounts data.

 online games are working, simply create your account, sign in and invite available players, if the invited player accepts the invitation, the game launches.